Amazon curtails ventures amid push to control costs

 “At Amazon we think big, experiment, and invest in new ideas to delight customers,” spokesperson Brad Glasser told The Seattle Times.
 “We also continually evaluate the progress and potential of our products and services to deliver customer value, and we regularly make adjustments based on those assessments.”

-Amazon declined to comment on how many workers would be affected but said some employees would move to other areas of the business.
+Amazon declined to comment on how many workers would be affected, but said some employees would move to other areas of the business.

 Like many tech companies, Amazon has slowed its expansion this year, facing economic pressure after the explosion of demand for its services amid the COVID-19 pandemic.